 Symbolism & Celebrations

 Because the full moon represents reunion, a main focus of the festival is family.
 On the evening of the Mid-Autumn Festival, family members come together and share a meal that traditionally features duck, edamame, taro, pears, and, most importantly, mooncakes.
-Mooncakes are round cookies with various fillings like nuts, red bean paste, lotus root paste, egg yolk, meat, and fruit which represent the full moon.
+Mooncakes are round cookies with various fillings like nuts, red bean paste, lotus seed paste, egg yolk, meat, and fruit, etc. which represent the full moon.
 Sharing mooncakes with family is a way of wishing happiness and health upon one another.

 A traditional activity is to stroll the parks to admire Osmanthus flowers, which are usually in bloom during this season.
 These typically gold flowers are extremely fragrant with a honey-like scent; they are often used in desserts, herbal teas and to make alcohol.
 Since the Chinese name is pronounced like the word “precious”, the Osmanthus tree and its flowers are associated with prosperity and good fortune.
 Drinking Osmanthus wine is also common during the festival.

 If you work with Chinese clients, cultural adaptations are always greatly appreciated.
 Here are some ideas to incorporate this festival into your marketing plans:

 - Give out mooncakes (perhaps in a branded box!) to clients during this period.

 - Have a special Mid-Autumn Festival promotion, sale or webinar.

 - Leverage interactive digital marketing by creating a WeChat Moments campaign or H5.